Projects

 Soundy

-This project intends to be a huge repository of short sounds (no more than a few seconds), that can be used as reactions on on-line conversations or for any other purpose where Gifs are also used nowadays.
+This project, which was shut down some time ago, was intended to be a giant repository of short sounds (no more than a few seconds).
+These sounds could be used as reactions in online conversations or for any other purpose where Gifs are also used nowadays.
 To put it simply, it’s Giphy but for sounds.

-I’ve been part of the team since the beginning, but I no longer contribute to the project.
+I was part of the team on the initial days, but later I retired from the project.

 neo-python

 Through my exploration of the cryptocurrency and blockchain world, I ended up working a bit with the NEO blockchain and developing some smart-contracts on that platform.
-For that purpose, I used the neo-python project and while working with it, I found some security related bugs.
+For that purpose, I used the neo-python project and while working with it, I found some serious security-related bugs and provided patches to solve them.

 Repository: https://github.com/CityOfZion/neo-python